scrub-dev/qrcade/README.md

 A simple QR Code-based mobile exercise gaming platform designed to provide an augmented gaming platform based in the real world.

+Originally designed and developed around a Masters Disseration involving the possible gammification of QR Codes and designing for Open-Play, the MVP showed some merit in a more mainstream version.
+Hence V2 of QRC being made.

+Now featuring:
+* Lobbies
+* Gamemodes
+* Admin Accounts

 ### The Stack:
 Backend:
   * Typescript